Fernando94654/OTrix/README.md

 # OTrix: Industrial Cybersecurity Simulation

+*This project was developed for the "Software Construction and Development" class at Tecnológico de Monterrey, in partnership with Rockwell Automation as a training partner.*

 OTrix is an immersive training platform designed to sharpen the response of operators, engineers, and analysts to real-world industrial cybersecurity threats.
 Through a browser-based simulation, users can experience and mitigate attacks in a realistic, gamified factory floor environment.

 ![OTrix Gameplay](image.png)